Traffic Count Data Analysis Using Mixtures of Kato--Jones Distributions: Application

 \subsection{Maximum likelihood estimation}

-\chris{The} EM algorithm is carried out by setting the initial values as the best estimates from \chris{the} modified method of moments to achieve the maximum likelihood estimation.
-This choice of the initial values seems reasonable because of the large sample size of the data and the consistency of the modified method of moments estimator and maximum likelihood estimator.
-For numerical optimization \chris{in the} \katot{M-step, namely, Step 2 in Algorithm \ref{alg:em},} the same python package as in the optimization of ETM is employed.
-In this analysis, each M-step is terminated when the difference of the value of the objective function between two successive iterations is lower than $1\times10^{-6}$.
-Also, \chris{the} whole EM algorithm is terminated when the difference of the log-likelihood function between two successive M-steps is lower than 1.
-This threshold is set by the following \chris{reasoning}.
+\chris{The} EM algorithm is carried out by setting the initial values as the best estimates from \chris{the} modified method of moments to achieve the maximum likelihood estimation \kotar{efficiently}.
+This choice of the initial values seems reasonable because of the large sample size of the data and the consistency of the modified method of moments estimator and maximum likelihood estimator. \kotar{The conditions of the maximum likelihood estimation \chris{are} the same \chriss{as} \chris{in} the previous section except for the threshold for the termination of the EM algorithm, which is set to 1.} This threshold is set by the following \chris{reasoning}.
 Since the number of samples in this study is more than 1,000,000, the absolute value of \chris{the} log-likelihood function is expected to be \chris{of} that order of magnitude.
 Thus, we regard the threshold 1 \chris{as} small enough to \chris{claim} convergence.